vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 Multiple items can have the same `order` value.
 Such items belong to the same *ordinal group*.
 Items within the same group are then ordered in the same order in which they are declared in HTML.

-For example, if you have three items with order 1, they will be placed after all the items with lower order.
+For example, if you have three items with order 1, they will be placed after all the items with the lower order.
 All these three items with the same order value will then be placed in the same order as in HTML.

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/BaoNWGg/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 #### Visual, not logical order
-You have to be careful when changing order in a flexbox container this way.
-This only changes visual order of the items, not logical order.
+You have to be careful when changing the order in a flexbox container this way.
+This only changes the visual order of the items, not logical order.
 In other words, in DOM, the items are still placed in the same order as in HTML.

 This has several implications.
-Most notably, any assistive technologies as screen readers will process the items in their original order.
+Most notably, any assistive technologies such as screen readers will process the items in their original order.
 This also applies to keyboard navigation using <kbd>Tab</kbd> key, unless you also explicitly change `tab-order` of your components.

 ### Flexibility
-One of the most powerful features of flexbox is the ability to adjust the size of the items inside based on the size of the container.
+One of the most powerful features of Flexbox is the ability to adjust the size of the items inside based on the size of the container.
 This means:
 - You can enlarge the items to fill all the available space
 - You can shrink the items to fit when there is not enough space

 This is very powerful as all the items are automatically resized when the size of the flex container changes.
-Moreover, you can define resizing behavior per each items inside the container.
-For example - some items can grow more, some items less and some not at all.
+Moreover, you can define resizing behavior per each item inside the container.
+For example - some items can grow more, some items less, and some not at all.

 #### Flex-grow
-Using this property you can control how items should grow when ther is extra space available.
+Using this property, you can control how items should grow when there is extra space available.
 The default value, if not specified otherwise, is `flex-grow: 0`.
 That means that **items will not grow to fill the extra space on the main axis by default**.

 However, this can be changed by assigning any numeric value greater than 0. **Negative values are not allowed**.